ygg-lang/oaks/readme.md

 [![Rust Version](https://img.shields.io/badge/rust-nightly-blue.svg)](https://www.rust-lang.org)

 Oaks is a modular parser framework for Rust that provides a unified approach to building language parsers.
-Built on the oak-core foundation, Oaks offers a comprehensive set of tools for lexical analysis, parsing, and syntax tree manipulation.
+Built on the `oak-core` foundation, Oaks offers a comprehensive set of tools for lexical analysis, parsing, and syntax tree manipulation.

+## 🌟 Why Oaks?

+Oaks is designed for developers who need more than what parser generators can offer.
+Our philosophy focuses on three core pillars:

+- **Hand-written Optimization**: Unlike generic parser generators, Oaks encourages hand-written parsing logic.
+This gives you absolute control over the parsing process, allowing for micro-optimizations that generators often miss.
+- **Language-Specific Acceleration**: Every language has its own quirks.
+Oaks provides the infrastructure to leverage language-specific features for maximum performance, ensuring that your parser is as fast as possible for its specific domain.
+- **Human-Centric Design**: We believe parsers should be easy to debug and use.
+Oaks produces highly readable syntax trees and provides clear, actionable error messages that help developers identify and fix issues instantly.

 ## 🚀 Features